 Glide Magazine has noted that Ragged Heart is “a glorious roundabout of Americana mixed with splices of hearty rockabilly and chugging sweet seductive melodies.”
 They go on to say, “Silver Lake 66 transports a dignified sound that evokes the gratifying sounds of Dolly Parton and Emmylou Harris, with a sly inkling for today’s roots music ears.”

-Silver Lake 66 will be releasing their third album, The Space Between Us in the summer of 2022.
-With wildfires burning, a pandemic, and mass protests persisting near their home in Portland, Oregon - Francis and Overbo took solace in writing and recording music in their basement studio.
+Silver Lake 66 released their third album, The Space Between Us in the summer of 2022.
 The duos’ reaction to the one of the most uncertain times in American history is an album of emotionally raw and genuine performances, with remarkably strong songwriting.
 The songs reverberate with the tension of an anxious world, but also showcase a playful sense of humor which provides balance even in dark times.
-A first-rate band of Portland musicians contributed to the album, including Jenny Conlee-Drizos (The Decemberists) on piano, Kyleen King (Brandi Carlyle) on violin and viola.
+A first-rate band of Portland musicians contributed to the album, including Jenny Conlee-Drizos (The Decemberists) on piano, Kyleen King (Brandi Carlile) on violin and viola.

 The duo’s distinct ability to perfectly complement one another reveals the finest in both songwriting, and the strength to seamlessly blend genres into a sound which is timeless and unique as their own.
 As two seasoned troubadours, Overbo and Francis tell stories straight from the heart while looking forward to whatever comes next and glancing back at the road they’ve travelled with no regrets.